orcodeep/CSAPP/labs/malloc/malloclab-handout(2)/malloclab-handout/README.md

 When you initialize the heap in `mm_init()`, you create a prologue block:

-- Header: size = minimal block size (e.g., 16 bytes), allocated = 1
+- Header: size = min 16 byte aligned block, allocated = 1
 - Optional footer: doesn’t matter, can be 0

 You then increment current_avail past the prologue block so that allocations start after the prologue.<br>